FelixHerrmann/FHExtensions/README.md

 #### `versionNumber`, `buildNumber`

-The values for the `CFBundleShortVersionString` and `CFBundleVersion` key in the infor dictionary.
+The values for the `CFBundleShortVersionString` and `CFBundleVersion` key in the info dictionary.

 ### [CGRect](https://github.com/FelixHerrmann/FHExtensions/blob/master/Sources/FHExtensions/CGRect.swift)